Founder / Operator

 I didn't start Cool Straw with the intention of making a Million $$'s but to change a Million people's habits.
 To help them understand, adopt, and promote the zero-waste lifestyle.
 To have the same impact on them, as Bea Johnson's speech had on me.

 Now you may ask—how exactly will I achieve this mission?
-By continually sourcing and supplying low-cost, multi-use, bio-degradable products and distributing them to a wide range of retailers, local markets, and thru corporate initiatives.
+By continually sourcing and supplying low-cost, multi-use, bio-degradable products and distributing them through a range of events, retailers, wholesale and dropshipping programs, as well as through corporate initiatives.

 Pass along your passion and spread the word.

-ps. in the picture I'm wearing a Holt Renfrew suit I bought at Value Village for $10!
+PS.
+Thrift addict confession - The suit I'm wearing is a Holt Renfrew suit I bought at Value Village for $10!